You can read about my terms HERE.

 What type of Printer do you use?

-I use an Espon Printer, that’s perfect for crafting!
-You can read a post about my printer HERE.
+I use an Espon Printer, that’s great for crafting, but unfortunately they are no longer making the one I have.
+You can read a post about the printers we currently recommend HERE.

 I’m confused about Copyright Laws, can you help me?